pikvm/pikvm/README.md

             # port: 9  # By default
     ```

-* To use IPMI BMC you need to set up an appropriate account and run the `kvmd-ipmi` daemon.
+* To use IPMI BMC you need to set up an appropriate account and run the `kvmd-ipmi` daemon (`systemctl start kvmd-ipmi` and `systemctl enable kvmd-ipmi`).
 Although Pi-KVM supports the IPMI protocol, we strongly recommend that you do not use outside trusted of networks due to its [insecurity](https://github.com/NitescuLucian/nliplace.com.blog.drafts).
 Refer to the file `/etc/kvmd/ipmipasswd` to configure IPMI account.

 ## Troubleshooting
 * In step 8 (`make install`), you may encounter the following error: